A Name and an Address

 Stuart Stirred Interest in Ghost Hunting

-Now, Stuart is conferred “Honorable Mention” in the Ghost Hunter Hall of Fame rather than being awarded a “full-fledged” spot in it.
-There two reasons for this: on the one hand, she apparently passed on O’Neill’s suggestion of the Lane house — and I’ve found no evidence that she accepted any others — but, on the other hand, she also inspired others to take up ghost hunting.
+Now, there are two reasons why Stuart is conferred “Honorable Mention” in the Ghost Hunter Hall of Fame rather a full-fledged spot in it.
+On the one hand, she apparently passed on O’Neill’s suggestion of the Lane house — and I’ve found no evidence that she accepted any others.
+On the other hand, she also inspired others to take up ghost hunting.
 Well, she inspired cheapsakes to joke about becoming ghost hunters.
 Yet another article in The Inter Ocean says it all.
 This one was published on January 30, 1901, and it’s even tougher to read.
 Again, my transcription follows immediately below.

 HAUNTED HOUSES IN DEMAND

 Spooks if Rent is Free

 Captain Francis O’Neill of the Woodlawn Station is still dealing with the subject of ghosts and haunted houses.
 Ever since Mrs. E.A.
 Stuart asked the captain to find her a haunted house he has been receiving all kinds of literature on this subject.
 Mrs. Stuart wanted to rent such a house and the captain found her one at Forty-Eighth street and Lake avenue, but for some reason this property did not suit her.

 Now comes a woman who claims that any one who is willing to dwell with ghosts should at least have the privilege of doing so without paying for it.
 Her name is Mrs. F.P.
 Lanigan, and she lives at No. 57 Boston avenue.
 She argues that if she lived on the property for a year it would convince even the most timid person that there are no such things as ghosts, or at least if there are they are harmless.
 The house would then be of some value to its owner, as it could be rented.